 Systems and processes to safeguard people from the risk of abuse

 • People were protected from the risk of abuse.
-The provider had systems to record, report and analyse any allegations of abuse.
 Staff had received training to recognise abuse and knew what action to take to keep people safe, including reporting any allegations to external agencies.
-People told us they felt safe.
-One person said, "I feel safe here."

 Assessing risk, safety monitoring and management